MOCCA Code for Star Cluster Simulations - II. Comparison with N-body Simulations: -body -- MOCCA Comparison Results

-To asses the influence of statistical fluctuations on the obtained results, three simulations with exactly the same initial conditions but with different sequences of random numbers were run.
+To assess the influence of statistical fluctuations on the results obtained, three simulations with exactly the same initial conditions but with different sequences of random numbers were run.
 The results are given in Fig. \ref{fig:Mise-m67} for $N=24000$.
 The fluctuations for this model are largest, but clearly smaller than the difference connected with different values of the free parameters.
 For larger $N$ the fluctuations are practically negligible.
-For other global quantities the fluctuations are similar like for the total mass.
-They are small and presented in the paper results for a single simulations are representative.
+For other global quantities the fluctuations are similar to those for the total mass.
+They are small, and the results presented in the paper for a single simulation are representative.

-Having determined $a$, $b$ or $y_{tid}$ we now turn to find out the best value for $r_{pmax}$.
-As it was argued above the value of $r_{pmax}$ will have big impact on the number and distribution of binaries and BSS in the system.
-In the MOCCA code BSS is defined exactly as it was done in Hurley's N-body simulations.
-A main sequence star is identified as BSS when its mass is greater than $1.02 M_{to}$, where $M_{to}$ is the turn off mass.
-As can be seen from Figs.\ref{fig:Nb-rp-100k} and \ref{fig:Nbs-rp-100k} the requirements set by the N-body simulation for the number of BSS and binaries are rather contradictory from the point of view of MOCCA results.
+Having determined $y_{tid}$, $b$ and $c$ we now turn to finding the best value for $r_{pmax}$.
+As was argued above, the value of $r_{pmax}$ will have a big impact on the number and distribution of binaries and BSS in the system.
+In MOCCA, BSS are defined exactly as in Hurley's $N$-body simulations: a main sequence star is identified as a BSS when its mass is greater than $1.02 M_{to}$, where $M_{to}$ is the turn-off mass.
+As can be seen from Figs. \ref{fig:Nb-rp-100k} and \ref{fig:Nbs-rp-100k} the requirements set by the $N$-body simulation for the numbers of BSS and binaries are rather contradictory from the point of view of comparison with the MOCCA results.